dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/eShopDashboardML/docs/Create-and-train-the-models-[Optional].md

 4) **Run the training model console app:** Hit F5 in Visual Studio.
 At the end of the execution, the output will be similar to this screenshot:
 ![image](./images/training.png)

-5) **Copy the model files into the Dashboard app folder:** When the execution finishes, you can find the built models in the bin folder.
+5) **Copy the just created .ZIP model files into the end-user Dashboard web app folder for models named "ModelFiles":** When the execution finishes, you can find the built models in the bin folder.
 These files are named `country_month_fastTreeTweedle.zip` and `product_month_fastTreeTweedle.zip`

-The model files should be copied/pasted into the dashboard folder Models (`eShopDashboard/Forecast/Models`) using the same names.
+The model files should be copied/pasted into the dashboard web app folder Models (`eShopDashboard/Forecast/ModelFiles`) using the same file names.